The Surveyor’s Job At A Coal Mine

 There are 2 small drift mines working anthracite in South Wales, Unity and Aberpergym.
 Also there is a small mine in the Forest of Dean.

-6 Opencast sites are in operation (including one in Leicestershire) and 3 working deep mines.
-Harworth (UK Coal) in Nottinghamshire was in mothballs awaiting a buyer since it was closed for production in Oct 2006 but in mid November 2014 both shafts were abandoned and capped.
+6 Opencast sites were in operation in 2015 (including one in Leicestershire) and 3 working deep mines listed below.
+Harworth (UK Coal) in Nottinghamshire was in mothballs awaiting a buyer since it was closed for production in Oct 2006 but in mid November 2014 both shafts were abandoned and capped but not filled.
 Hatfield Colliery (Hatfield Colliery Co) in South Yorkshire closed suddenly in June 2015, due to lack of orders.
-Kellingley (UK Coal) in North Yorkshire is planned to close in December 2015 and this will be the last deep mine in Britain.
-Thoresby, the last pit in Nottinghamshire closed in July 2015.
+Thoresby (UK Coal), the last colliery in Nottinghamshire closed in July 2015 and Kellingley (Big K) (UK Coal) in North Yorkshire closed in December 2015 and was the last deep mine in Britain.